esp-rs/esp-template/README.md

 - `Project Name`: Name of the crate.
 - `Which MCU to target?`: SoC model.
 - `Enable allocations via the esp-alloc crate?`: Adds [`esp-alloc`] dependency, and initializes the heap.
+- `Configure project to support Wokwi simulation with Wokwi VS Code extension?`: Adds support for Wokwi simulation using [VS Code Wokwi extension].
 - `Configure project to use Dev Containers (VS Code and GitHub Codespaces)?`: Adds support for:
    -  [VS Code Dev Containers]
    -  [GitHub Codespaces]

-   Dev Containers also allow flashing from the container using [web flash] and have integration with [Wokwi simulator] via the [VS Code Wokwi extension] (only available in VS Code and GitHub Codespaces).
+   Dev Containers also allow flashing from the container using [web flash] and have the [VS Code Wokwi extension] already installed.

 For a more detailed explanation about the template, see [Understanding esp-template] chapter of [The Rust on ESP Book].